How does the TCJA affect your tax strategies?

 But when you expect to be in a higher tax bracket next year — or you expect tax rates to go up — the opposite approach may be beneficial: Accelerating income will allow more income to be taxed at your current year’s lower rate.
 And deferring expenses will make the deductions more valuable, because deductions save more tax when you’re subject to a higher tax rate.

 Whatever the reason behind your desire to time income and expenses, here are some income items whose timing you may be able to control:

 - Retirement plan distributions, to the extent they won’t be subject to early-withdrawal penalties (see “Early withdrawals”) and aren’t required (see “Required minimum distributions”).

 - State and local income taxes,

 - Charitable contributions.

-Under the the TCJA, if 2017 or 2018 medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed 7.5% of your AGI, you can deduct the excess amount.
-The threshold had been 10%, and it's scheduled to return to 10% beginning in 2019.
+Enhancement!
+Under the TCJA, if 2018 medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed 7.5% of your AGI, you can deduct the excess amount.
+This "floor" had been 10%, and it's scheduled to return to 10% beginning in 2019.